 The Resource Center includes flexible space to accommodate meetings and classes of different sizes up to 40 or 50 people, as well as the library and museum areas, a children's story pit, screens for presentations, and a coffee bar.

-A beautiful new olive tree wall graphic enhances the hallway leading to the Resource Center, where leaves will be added to honor special people or occasions.
-The hallway will be enhanced with displays and photographs.
+A beautiful new olive tree wall graphic enhances the hallway leading to the Resource Center, where leaves are available for purchase to honor special people or occasions.
+The hallway is enhanced with displays and photographs.
 A donor wall recognizes those who contributed to the Rifkin Campus at 5200 Capital Campaign.